Differentiating frictionally locked asperities from kinematically coupled zones: Discussion

 Meaningful results have been obtained from a simple model, but the details of locking, unseen in circular asperities, are outside the applicability of our method.
 This subsection summarizes the limitations of the present method to discuss the implications of our inversion results within the method applicability.

 A big assumption of the locking inversion is in neglecting a cohesive zone that separates a locked zone and an unlocked zone.
-We found that many friction laws are well represented by the binary of stick and slip (pre-yield and post-yield) within interseismic periods, but albeit an accurate one, it is an approximation.
+We have shown that many friction laws are well represented by the binary of stick and slip (pre-yield and post-yield) within interseismic periods, but albeit an accurate one, it is an approximation.
 An advanced problem is to include a transient unlocked zone ($T=\Phi$ but $\dot \Phi\neq0$) in the locking inversion, as in \citet{sherrill2024locating}.
 For this generalization, another question remains to seek reasonable $\Phi$ evolution.

 Small-scale heterogeneity is also out of scope in this study.
-Our inversion results suggest most of the \remove{seismogenic zones}\add{source regions} of slow earthquakes are unlocked, but short-wavelength characters of those zones are inaccessible in our approach.
+Our inversion results suggest most of the source regions of slow earthquakes are unlocked, but short-wavelength characters of those zones are outside the scope of our approach.
 Very small patches with sufficiently short recurrence time will satisfy the stress stationarity in the time scale of our interest, so those regions would be detected to be apparently unlocked zones.
 Meanwhile, patches with moderate sizes should be detected even from geodetic observations.
-To capture those mesoscale locking, we may need to discuss the density of the locked zone, which is modeled by \citet{mavrommatis2017physical} as distributed small locked zones.
-The locking density may be treated in non-binary approaches developed in topology optimization~\citep{ambati2015review}, which treat similar problems to locking inversions~\citep{eschenauer2001topology}.
+Those mesoscale locking may be evaluated as the density of the locked zone, which is modeled by \citet{mavrommatis2017physical} as distributed small locked zones.
+The locking density may also be treated in non-binary approaches developed in topology optimization~\citep{ambati2015review}, which have solved similar problems to locking inversions~\citep{eschenauer2001topology}.